Paradox-77/Paradoxic_Addon/README.md

 # Paradoxic_Addon
 Resource Pack For MC
-Designed for the ParadoxSMP server.
+Designed for use on the ParadoxSMP server.